 The Greyfriar, 53 Greyfriars Rd, Reading RG1 1PA.

-Now, if you’ve read our review/slaughtering of The Castle Tap, you might be expecting another savage attack on ‘hipster’ boozing with our guide to the relatively new Greyfriar.
+Now, if you’ve read our review/slaughtering of The Castle Tap, you might be expecting another savage attack on ‘hipster’ boozing with our guide to The Greyfriar.
 But while it’s seemingly guilty of a couple of the same things for which we had a pop at the Castle Street pub for, this place doesn’t rile us up anywhere near as much.
 For two reasons: Firstly, it’s nowhere near as pretentious.
 And secondly – we’re hypocrites and we’re just making all this shit up as we go along.

 Drink Selection: There are plenty of options, what with it being a pub for the young ‘uns.
 So your craft beer efforts are there, plus a few interesting lagers and ciders.
 Look out for some sexy Belgian offerings and their ‘Tap Takeovers’ where breweries come in and offer up discounted boozes from their range.
 Plus they have an excellent selection of gins too.